11 Places To See In Amritsar To Spend A Magical Time In The Golden City

 Gobindgarh Fort

 Gobindgarh Fort is another famous historical fort constructed in the 18th century by Maharaja Ranjit Singh.
 It's a huge fort held by many rulers and carries Punjab's rich history and culture.
-Inside, it has many museums and regularly hosts cultural events and lively performances, making it perfect for visiting with children and families.
+Inside, it has many museums and regularly hosts cultural events and lively performances, making it one of the perfect places to go in Amritsar for visiting with children and families.

 Timings: 10 AM - 10 PM